yudhanjaya/Mokuton/README.md

 ## Usage

-File Management: Use the left sidebar to navigate your directories and open files.

-Writing: Click in the main editor area to start writing.
+Download and open mokuton.html.
+Use the left sidebar to navigate your directories and open files.Click in the main editor area to start writing.
 Use the toolbar or keyboard shortcuts for formatting.

-Word Count Goal: Set your daily word count goal in the right sidebar and track your progress.
+Set your daily word count goal in the right sidebar and track your progress.

 ## Dark mode